NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 ### Donate

 We [pay the developers](#contributor-compensation-program) who contribute to this open-source project.
 You can help us in the development and improvement of this project by donating.
-Please visit : https://nearbyshops.org/donations.html
+To know more please visit : https://nearbyshops.org/donations.html

 <img src="https://github.com/SumeetMoray/Nearby-Shops-End-User-Android-app/blob/master/media/nearby-shops-logo-small.png" width="140">